material-components/material-components-web/packages/mdc-checkbox/README.md

 All parameters are optional, and if left unspecified will use their default values.

 If you plan to use CSS-only checkboxes, set `$generate-keyframes` to `false` to prevent the mixin from generating `@keyframes` and CSS classes used by the JavaScript component.

+#### `mdc-checkbox-disabled-container-colors($unmarked-stroke-color, $unmarked-fill-color, $marked-stroke-color, $marked-fill-color)`

+Usage for `mdc-checkbox-disabled-container-colors` is generally the same as `mdc-checkbox-container-colors`, but without animation keyframes.

 #### Caveat: Edge and CSS Variables